bseib/MXResolver/README.md

 How to use:

-	private MXResolver mxr;
+	private Resolver res;

 	private Test() {
-		this.mxr = new MXResolver();
+		this.res = new Resolver();
 	}

-	private void test1() throws MXResolverException {
+	private void test1() throws ResolverException {
-		String[] hosts = mxr.getMXHosts("gentomi.com");
+		String[] hosts = res.getMXHosts("gentomi.com");
 		for ( String h : hosts ) {
 			System.out.println(h);
 		}
 	}

-You should create a singleton instance of a MXResolver, so that it may benefit from caching.
+You should create a singleton instance of a Resolver, so that it may benefit from caching.

 You will need to include the javadns-2.x.x.jar file in your project.